orangejuice/blog/data/activity/book-distant-shores-2021/record.en.md

   subtitle: Melissa Macauley / 2021 / Princeton University Press
 ---

-Via tw Zoe Zoe finished reading the first book of the New Year.
-The colonization of Southeast Asia by the Chaoshan people was not a traditional territorial expansion supported by military force, but a purely collective economic activity.
-However, this type of 'colonization' both economically and socially represented the spatial expansion and mobility of the native country.
-This mobility is greatly influenced by the native country's economy and politics.
-The development of Southeast Asia cannot be separated from the early relentless efforts of these Chinese.
-The Chaoshan people are indeed tenacious and united.
+Via tw Zoe Zoe read the first book of the New Year.
+The 'colonization' of Southeast Asia by the Teochew people was not about territorial expansion supported by military power in the traditional sense, but purely a collective economic endeavor.
+However, this type of 'colonization' significantly influenced the socio-economic landscape, involving spatial expansions and movements deeply impacted by the host country’s economic and political climate.
+Southeast Asia's development owes much to the early hard work of these Chinese immigrants.
+The Teochew people indeed epitomize resilience and unity.